fossabot/virtual_hsm/README.md

 2. `master.key`: The master key file required to access the HSM (paired with `keystore.dat`)

 Input/Output:
-- Key storage: Reads 32 bytes from stdin
+- Key storage: Reads 64 hexadecimal characters (representing 32 bytes) from stdin
-- Key retrieval: Prints the key in ASCII format to stdout
+- Key retrieval: Prints the key in hexadecimal format (64 characters) to stdout with a newline

+Why is this true:

+Each hexadecimal character represents 4 bits.
+Since there are 64 hexadecimal characters, they represent a total of 64 * 4 = 256 bits (or 32 bytes).

 ## Usage